 Objective: The objective of the sub-fund is to obtain as high a return as possible by investing mainly in American equities.
-The portfolio is indexed to the MSCI USA ESG Leaders index in Euro.
-Each sector is represented in proportion to its weight in the index.
+The index is tracked using a passive investment management strategy investing physically and non- synthetically in all securities in the index or a representative sample of these securities, holding each security in a proportion approximately identical to its weight in the index.
+Each sector is represented in a proportion approximately identical to its weight in the index.
 The tracking error (standard deviation from the benchmark) is around 1.5%.
-It is a passively managed sub-fund, which means that the portfolio manager aims to replicate the performance of a benchmark.
-The sub-fund does not aim for sustainable investment but promotes environmental and social aspects within the meaning of Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector.
-It does not have a sustainable investment objective.
+This is a passively managed sub-fund, which means that the portfolio manager aims to replicate the performance of a benchmark.
 Investment policy: The sub-fund invests mainly in equities (and other analogous transferable securities) of American companies, warrants, convertible bonds, subscription rights and, on an ancillary basis, cash and cash equivalents.
-The MSCI USA ESG Leaders index, to which the portfolio is indexed, is constructed by applying a constrained process combining a) the exclusion of companies directly involved in controversial weapons and nuclear systems, or companies where the majority of turnover (>15%) is derived from activities such as firearms, tobacco and alcohol; and b) a best- in-class selection applied to the remaining stocks in the selection universe.
-More information about this methodology can be found in the prospectus and at https://www.msci.com/www/fact-sheet/msci-usa-esg-index/07365669.
-The sub-fund applies binding investment restrictions to (a) companies that do not comply with Global Standards, (b) companies involved in controversial activities, and (c) companies involved in controversies of maximum severity.
-More information on the product can be found on the website www.dpamfunds.com.
-Benchmark: MSCI USA ESG Leaders.
+Benchmark: MSCI USA Net Return.
 The investment policy is in line with the text in the Key Investor Information Document (KID).
 The capital and/or the return are neither guaranteed nor protected.